ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 is a random perturbation vector with $p$ entries corresponding to the number of parameters in the PQC.

-The advantage of SPSA to gradient descent is that it evaluates the objective function only twice compared to GD that evaluates it $p$ times.
+The advantage of SPSA over gradient descent is that it evaluates the objective function only twice compared to GD that evaluates it $p$ times.

 <div class='figure figure-alert' style='margin-top: 10px'>